lyle-morris-sudo/pixel/components/shell_header.md

 ### Responsive behavior

-As a header scales down to fit smaller screen sizes, header links and menus should collapse into a left-panel hamburger menu.
+As a header scales down to fit smaller screen sizes, header links and menus should collapse into a left-shell hamburger menu.
 See the examples below to better understand the header’s responsive behavior.

 <img src="../images/components/header/header_usage_responsive.png" alt="Header Usage Responsive"/>

-If your UI includes a left panel, the header links should be added above the left panel items, pushing them down accordingly.
+If your UI includes a left shell, the header links should be added above the left shell items, pushing them down accordingly.

 #### Navigation reduction